skip to main content

 Bacteria

-Bacteria are microscopic (can only be seen through a microscope) living cells which are found naturally in the air, in the soil, in the water, on work surfaces and on people, animals and insects.
-They are around us on us and in us every where and all the time.
-Most bacteria are harmless, indeed we need them to stay healthy.
-Bacteria help our guts to digest food, they are used to make many foods such as cheese, wine, beer, yoghurt and medicines such as penicillin.
+Bacteria are microscopic (can only be seen through a microscope) living cells that are found naturally in the air, soil and water, and on work surfaces, people, animals and insects.
+They are around us, on us and in us everywhere and all the time.
+Most bacteria are harmless, we need them to stay healthy.
+Bacteria help our guts to digest food and are used to make many foods, such as cheese, wine, beer, yoghurt and medicines.
 Many of our body's bacteria fight harmful bacteria and keep us healthy.

 Some bacteria are what we call pathogenic, or disease causing.
-Some are what we call opportunistic - in the right place in the right numbers they are harmless or even beneficial, but in the wrong place or at the wrong numbers they can take advantage of the opportunity to become pathogenic.
-Many of the 'gut bugs' or intestinal bacteria are opportunistic - in the gut they help digest food, but once they get back into the food and are themselves being digested they become pathogenic and cause illness.
+Some are what we call opportunistic - in the right place and in the right numbers they are harmless or even beneficial, but in the wrong place or at the wrong numbers they can become pathogenic.
+Many of the 'gut bugs' or intestinal bacteria are opportunistic, they help digest food but once they get back into the food and are themselves being digested, they become pathogenic and cause illness.

 Bacteria need a warm, moist environment to survive in with a food source and they may or may not need oxygen from the air to survive.
-If we provide these things for them bacteria will not only survive but multiply in our food to levels where they are harmful to the person who eats that food.
-And they multiply incredibly rapidly.
-They can be in their billions within hours of colonising a site.
+If we provide these things for them, bacteria will not only survive but multiply in our food to levels where they are harmful to the person who eats that food.
+They multiply rapidly and can be in their billions within hours of colonising a site.

-Some bacteria can also make toxins or poisons and release these into the food while they are multiplying, thus making the food very harmful to eat.
+Some bacteria can also make toxins or poisons and release these into the food while they are multiplying, making the food harmful to eat.
 Some bacteria do not make their toxins in the food but in the person who eats them.
-When the bacteria laden food gets into the person's stomach, which is acidic, they release toxins as they forms spores to protect themselves from the acid, thus making the person very sick indeed.
+When the bacteria-laden food gets into the person's stomach, which is acidic, they release toxins as they form spores to protect themselves from the acid, making the person sick.

 Salmonella

-Salmonella may be already in any meat, eggs or shellfish or raw milk as it can get there from the skin or intestine of the animal at its slaughter (or at milking in the case of raw milk).
-It doesn't make spores or toxins so it should be easy to prevent by simply cooking the food properly.
-It will be destroyed at 75 - 80°c.
-It is also likely to get into any food from the food handler not washing their hands or utensils after handling raw meat or dairy products.
+Salmonella may be already in any meat, eggs, shellfish or raw milk as it can get there from the skin or intestine of the animal at its slaughter/milking.
+It doesn't make spores or toxins so it should be easy to prevent by cooking the food properly.
+It will be destroyed at 75-80°C. It is also likely to get into any food from the food handler not washing their hands or from utensils after handling raw meat or dairy products.

 Symptoms of illness include fever, headache, abdominal pain, diarrhoea and vomiting.
-Illness is likely to begin 12 - 36 hours after eating the food and may last for 1 - 8 days.
+Illness is likely to begin 12-36 hours after eating the food and may last for up to 8 days.

 Campylobacter

-Campylobacter is very similar to Salmonella in that it is likely to be present in meats, shellfish, raw milk and foods contaminated by the food handler.
-It does not make spores or toxins and can be killed at temperatures of 75 - 85°c.
-The difference is that we need a large number of salmonella bacteria in the food to make most people ill, but we only need a small number of campylobacter bacteria to make most people ill.
-Because of this it is also possible to get campylobacter bacteria into us from hand to mouth contact with an infected person.
-For example: they have campylobacter and haven't washed their hands after going to the toilet, you shake their hand as you greet them, then put your finger in your mouth for some reason.
-Hey presto - now you have campylobacter too!
+Campylobacter is similar to Salmonella in that it is likely to be present in meats, shellfish, raw milk and foods contaminated by the food handler.
+It does not make spores or toxins and can be killed at temperatures of 75-85°C. The difference is that we need a large number of salmonella bacteria in the food to make most people ill, but we only need a small number of campylobacter bacteria to make most people ill.
+It is also possible to get campylobacter bacteria into us from hand-to-mouth contact with an infected person.

 Symptoms of illness include fever, headache, nausea, vomiting, haemorrhagic diarrhoea and severe abdominal and muscular pain.
-Illness is likely to begin 1 - 10 days after eating the food and may last between 2-3 days but relapses can occur.
+Illness is likely to begin one to ten days after eating the food and may last between two to three days, with possible relapse.

 Listeria

 Listeria is an extremely common bacteria found in water, soil, plants and faeces.
-Foods affected by listeria are most likely to be shellfish, vegetables, raw milk and highly processed foods such as soft cheese, hams, pate e.t.c.
-The trouble with listeria is that it can still multiply quite happily in the fridge (which would usually be too cold for most bacteria).
-However it is killed easily at temperatures of 75 - 80°c
+Foods affected by listeria are most likely to be shellfish, vegetables, raw milk and highly processed foods such as soft cheese, hams and pate.
+Unlike most bacteria, listeria can multiply quite happily in the fridge, but it is easily killed when cooked at temperatures of 75-80°C.

-Symptoms of illness in a healthy adult are very similar to the 'flu and many people may not even realise they have a food borne illness.
+Symptoms of illness are similar to the flu and many people may not even realise they have a food-borne illness.
 However, the very young, very old or immunocompromised may develop the full symptoms of septicaemia or meningitis, which can kill.
-This also applies to unborn babies.
-Mum may not get much more than slight 'flu symptoms, but her baby may die before it's even born.
+This also applies to unborn babies, even if an infected mother may only feel slight flu symptoms.

-You may not be able to protect all your customers from Listeriosis, depending on the type of food you produce, but you should still be aware of its dangers, even if only for your own use.
+You may not be able to protect all your customers from Listeriosis, depending on the type of food you produce, but you should still be aware of its dangers.

 Clostridium perfringens